Coffee roasting: History

 In the 19th century, various patents were awarded in the U.S. and Europe for commercial roasters, to allow for large batches of coffee.
 Nevertheless, home roasting continued to be popular.
 A man working at a commercial roasting plant beginning in the 1850s in St. Louis, Missouri, said "selling roasted coffee was up-hill work, as everyone roasted coffee in the kitchen oven."
 Appliances catering to the home roaster were developed; in 1849 a spherical coffee roaster was invented in Cincinnati, Ohio, for use on the top of a wood-fired kitchen stove, fitted into a burner opening.
 Green beans were available at the local general store, or even through mail order.
 For roasting, many people used such simple methods as a layer of beans on a metal sheet in the oven, or beans stirred in a cast-iron skillet over a fire.
-Despite the wide popularity of home roasting, Burns felt that it would soon disappear because of the great strides made in commercial roasting in the 1860s and 1870s, including the benefits of the economies of scale.
+Despite the wide popularity of home roasting, Burns felt that it would soon disappear because of the great strides made in commercial roasting in the 1860s and 1870s, not least because of the benefits of the economies of scale.
 The commercial roaster inventions patented by Burns revolutionized the U.S. roasting industry, much like the innovations in Emmerich am Rhein greatly advanced commercial coffee roasting in Germany.
 A 1864 marketing breakthrough of the Arbuckle Brothers in Philadelphia introduced the convenient one-pound (0.45 kg) paper bag of roasted coffee, which brought success and imitators.
 From that time commercially roasted coffee grew in popularity until it gradually overtook home roasting during the early 1900s in America.
 In 1903 and 1906 the first electric roasters were patented in the U.S. and Germany, respectively; these commercial devices eliminated the problem of smoke or fuel vapor imparting a bad taste to the coffee.
 In France, home roasters did not yield to the commercial roaster until after the 1920s, especially in rural areas.
 Coffee was roasted to a dark color in small batches at home and by shopkeepers, using a variety of appliances including ones with a rotating cylinder of glass, sheet iron or wire mesh, and ones driven by hand, clockwork or electric motor.
 Because of the smoke and blowing chaff, country dwellers generally roasted outdoors.